Supported editions for this feature: Enterprise; Education Standard and Education Plus. Compare your edition

 Avoid storing decrypted sensitive information in Drive: Inform your mobile Drive users that if they use the Download and decrypt option in Drive, they should avoid storing the decrypted files in locations on their device that sync with Drive.

-For details about CSE features and limitations for Drive
+For details about CSE features and the limitations for Drive

 See the following resources:

-For details about CSE features and limitations for Meet
+For details about CSE features and the limitations for Gmail

-In Google Calendar, users can choose to create events with client-side encrypted descriptions.
+Users can create events with client-side encrypted descriptions.
 If you've turned on CSE for Drive and Meet for users, they can attach client-side encrypted documents to the event and add client-side encrypted online meetings.
 If CSE is off for Drive and Meet, users can't add attachments or online meetings to client-side encrypted events.

 Note: